kisalthennakoon/Devix/README.md

 - **Weather selection** (Sunny / Cloudy / Rainy) for contextual review
 - **No-anomaly handling**: hides alert badge and shows “No anomalies detected”

+**Phase 3** focuses on interactive annotation and feedback integration, including:
+- **Human-in-the-loop tools** for adding, editing, and deleting anomaly markers
+- **Automatic backend saving** of user actions with timestamps, user IDs, and transformer metadata
+- **Separate human evaluation table storage** to persist user annotations independently of model predictions
+- **Feedback logs** that combine detections and user-modified annotations for model retraining
+- **Annotation export** in JSON format for further analysis and validation
+- **Threshold recalibration** based on validated user feedback to fine-tune model accuracy

 ## 🔍 Anomaly Detection Method (Thermal Fault Analysis)

 The anomaly detection method in this system is designed for **thermal images** to automatically identify and classify **electrical faults**, specifically distinguishing between **wire overloads** and **loose joints**.